BeipDev/BeipMU/Documentation/Stat Windows.md

 Stats are just another trigger action, which means that two different triggers could update the same stat.
 Or with regex, one trigger could update multiple stats!
 The trigger that updates the stat is the one that decides the style (color/font/etc).
 So if you want a stat to change appearance, just setup multiple triggers to do it.

+Note that a stat is uniquely identified by it's prefix + name (plus the name of the stat window its in!).
+So if you have a stat called 'Health' with no prefix and another called 'Health' with '1' as the prefix, they will both appear as 'Health' in the stat window.

+If you accidentally create a stat you want to remove, just right click it for the options menu and choose delete.
+Remember that the triggers and the stats are not connected directly at all.
+Deleting the trigger will not affect the stats window, and deleting the stats won't affect the triggers.

 If you can't figure out how to get a stat to work, please just ask on our discord and we can add it as a new example below!

 ## There are three types of stats: